General-Work/db_schema_generator/README.md

 - Supports both SQL and NoSQL schemas (currently implemented for SQL).
 - Schemas are generated in JSON format and can be converted to SQL or other formats.
+- I chose **SQL** over NoSQL because its structured, relational nature, support for JSONB, and ability to enforce data integrity align perfectly with the project's focus on generating and managing well-defined database schemas.

 ### 3. Conversation History: